apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-keycloak/README.md

 **Using the credentials provider**

-a) Specify the concrete provider to use by adding a properties file named `security-management.properties` in your web application root classpath.
+a) Specify the concrete provider to use by setting the Java system property below or by adding a properties file named `security-management.properties` in your web application root classpath
 (e.g. `src/main/resources/security-management.properties`), with the following keys and your concrete provider name as value:

     org.uberfire.ext.security.management.api.userManagementServices=KCCredentialsUserManagementService

 b) Specify the following Java system properties at container startup: